Casyvina/Casyvina/README.md

  ### 👨‍💻 About Me :
  Not everybody may like it but i'm a 4 years self taught developer both frontend and backend, building web applications, custom ai model, and web automation  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> .
- - 🔭 My Goal is to make life much easier for individual and companies with the aid of new technologies.
+ - 🔭 My Goal is to make life much easier for individuals and companies alike with the aid of new technologies.
- - 🌱 I enjoy building robots or artificial intelligence or platform to solve various types of problem.
+ - 🌱 I enjoy building bots api or artificial intelligence or platform to solve various types of problem.
  - ⚡ My spark is challenges, as a nigerian who lives with alot of them. i love to solve issues as long as it software related, reading and researching is not a problem.
  Am from the toughest country in the world Nigeria.
  - 📫 How to reach me: ///